Q. How do I turn ON the Blair DigitalChanter?

 Q. Sensors are behaving erratically?
 A. Check battery level, also if there is dust on the sensor.

-Q. Sensors regularly require adjustment?
-A. Check that the settings allow a tolerance of how your fingers may change after playing for a period of time.
+Also allow a tolerance as your fingers may change after playing for a period of time.
 So, when setting the sensors try playing several tunes to establish a ‘middle’ position that responds well to nimble and open playing.

 Q. PC app returning error message?
 A. Download the latest version of the software.
 All efforts have been made to build the software compatible with every PC, but unfortunately with so many configurations intermittent issues can occur.